Research Runtime · Distributed Cognition

 Policy Engine

-An adaptive controller watches the field — divergence, stagnation, consensus collapse — and shifts coordination modes to hold the system in the productive zone between rigid order and noise.
+An adaptive policy loop watches the field — divergence, stagnation, consensus collapse — and shifts coordination modes to hold the system in the productive zone between rigid order and noise.

 Runtime Signal

 An illustrative coordination cycle — tension detection, agent attachment, coalition formation, and verification.
-Real run traces live in Early Signals.
+The published run report lives in Early Signals.

 Early Signals